tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@adithyakam/index.md

 #### Moviesss

-_description_ : It is a kind of netflix clone,where user canserch for movies,trendingmovies and also add movies to there favorities.
+_description_ : It is a kind of netflix clone,where user can search for movies ,get list of trending-movies and also add movies as there favorities.

 _stack_ : It is made with React with materializeCSS .It uses TMDB API for movies data.